-2.1.2 University Libraries
+2.1.2 University Library

-Tel Aviv University has several libraries with communal spaces for you to sit and work or enjoy a good book!
-The central library is the big library does have some English language books available but they've proven quite difficult to find using the on-line catalogue.
+The library does have some English language books available but they've proven quite difficult to find using the on-line catalogue.
 The best thing is to ask for help from a student here as they're usually familiar with the common textbooks.
 Alternatively, many textbooks now have on-line versions that you'll be able to access via the university network.

-2.2 OUTSIDE CAMPUS
+2.2 OUTSIDE BAOSHAN CAMPUS